-caddr_t kaddr = kmem_alloc (len, KM_CACHEALIGN);
+caddr\t \kaddr = kmem\alloc (len , KM\CACHEALIGN);

-It would then use the address of the allocated memory with the vhandle_t value it had received to map the allocated memory into the user space:
+It would then use the address of the allocated memory with the vhandle\t value it had received to map the allocated memory into the user space:

-'''

-v_mapphys (vt, kaddr, len)
+v\mapphys (vt, kaddr, len)

-'''

 Note: There are no special precautions to take when mapping cached memory into user space, or when mapping device registers or bus addresses.
 However, you should almost never map uncached memory into user space.
 The effects of uncached memory access are hardware dependent and differ between multiprocessors and uniprocessors.
-Among uniprocessors, the IP26 and IP28 CPU modules have highly restrictive rules for the use of uncached memory (see "Uncached Memory Access in the IP26 and IP28" on page 34).
+Among uniprocessors, the IP26 and IP28 CPU modules have highly restrictive rules for the use of uncached memory (see "Uncached Memory Access in the IP26 and IP28" on page 33).
 In general, mapping uncached memory makes a driver nonportable and is likely to lead to subtle failures that are hard to resolve.

-Example 7-5 contains an edited fragment of code from a Silicon Graphics device driver.
-This pseudo-device driver, whose prefix is flash, provides access to "flash" PROM in certain computer models.
+Example 8-5 contains an edited fragment of code from a Silicon Graphics device driver.
+This pseudo-device driver, whose prefix is flash\, provides access to "flash" PROM in certain computer models.
 It allows a user process to map the PROM into user space.

-Example 7-5 Edited Fragment of flash_map()
+Example 8-5 Edited Fragment of flash\map()

 '''

-int flash_map(dev_t dev, vhandl_t vt, off_t off, long len) {
+int flash_map(dev_t dev, vhandl_t vt, off_t off, long len)

+{

 long offset = (long) off; /Actual offset in flash prom/

 / Don't allow requests which exceed the flash prom size /

 if ((offset + len) > FLASHPROM_SIZE)

 return ENOSPC;

 / Don't allow non page-aligned offsets /

 if ((offset % NBPC) != 0)

 return EIO;

 / Only allow mapping of entire pages /

 if ((len % NBPC) != 0)

 return EIO;

 return EIO;

 return EIO;

-return EIO;

-return V_mapphys(vt, FLASHMAP_ADDR + offset, len);

 }

 '''